3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

     Only limitation here is to have long enough content, so LZMA will be done.
-    If file is too short (e.g. it contains only one sentence), most probably LZMA won't execute on it and it won't be compressed.
+    If file is too short (e.g. it contains only one sentence), most probably LZMA will produce a file bigger than the original (because of the compression header and dictionary) and `cbfstool` will choose the uncompressed form instead.
+So make sure to have big enough file, but not too big though.
 Name the file `test-file.txt`.

 5. Add previously made text file to coreboot image.